fictzio/rpg-markdown/README.md

 # What do we want RPG Markdown to do?

-RPG Markdown is an effort to create a markup language that is natural to write, transforms well to pdfs and other text formats and can handle storyline elements.
+RPG Markdown is an effort to create a markup language for writing game content.
+It should be easy to write and read, transforms well to pdfs and other text formats and handle storyline elements and flow.

-We'll use RPG Markdown to:
+**We'll use RPG Markdown to**

+- write campaign material such as adventures, world and location descriptions, scenes
-- Write simple data and action points in flowing text.
+- extract data and action points from flowing text (Stats from an NPC, skill check in an adventure scene).
-- Allow writeups of dialogs, session transcripts, manuscripts for LARPs or NPC dialog in an adventure.
+- allow writeups of dialogs, session transcripts, manuscripts for LARPs or NPC dialog in an adventure.
-- Create templates for use with macros
+- create templates for use with auto-insert macros

-For us RPG Markdown is the language you use in FictionBoard to write everything from blog posts, adventures modules, chat entries and even rules.
+- write blog posts
+- allow for greater chat functionality

+**RPG Markdown should**

+- render well in a regular markdown parser
+- be system agnostic
+- easily transform from existing text formats
+- work independetly of FictionBoard

 ## Buildt on solid foundation